 - A letter from a local partner / fixer

-- Completed General visa application form (click here to download) and Journalist Visa application forms (click here to download) with original signature of the applicant, typed or written in black capital letters; (Form 1 & 2)
+- Completed General visa online application form and Journalist Visa application forms (click here to download) with original signature of the applicant, typed or written in black capital letters; (Form 1 & 2)

 - List of production crew members travelling for the visit and their positions (Form 3)

 - Tentative agenda in Indonesia (detailed timetable and locations) (Form 4)

 - Synopsis or background information/story of the planned production (Form 5)